sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/Paper/draft.md

 # Main Structure and Methodology
-The pipeline is centered around the idea of finding Proxy Pixels in the Dark Frames to then use them to subtract the background noise from Science Frames.
-To continue the discussion, we present the definition of the three terms.
+The pipeline is centered around the idea of finding Proxy Pixels in the Dark Frames to then use to subtract the background noise from Science Frames.
+To continue the discussion, we present the definition of four terms.

 - Dark Frames are images that were taken while the charged coupled device (CCD) was pointed at the void of space.